-Suspected robbers throw man into display case at Loop men's clothing store, Chicago police say
+Robbers throw man into display case at Loop men's clothing store, Chicago police say

 "As I was holding onto one of the assailants, we fell backwards into one of the display cases," Shapiro said.

 Shapiro works at Syd Jerome, a high-end men's clothing store located near the intersection of Clark and Madison streets.
-Chicago police said at about 2:15 p.m. four young men entered the story and grabbed expensive merchandise.
+Chicago police said at about 2:15 p.m. four young men entered the store and grabbed expensive merchandise.
 As the robbers attempted to leave, a witness confronted them.

 "Patrons helped," Shapiro said.
 "They jumped in.
 One of the customers tackled one of the guys.
 I was holding onto one of them by the revolving door."